63 blog posts tagged Apple

 Mac Mini Intel isn’t my digital life

-This week Apple unveiled their new Mac Mini powered by the Intel Core Duo processor and using Intel’s core graphics, effectively giving it a significant boost whilst still retaining the attractive £400 price point.
+This week Apple unveiled their new Mac Mini powered by the Intel Core Duo processor and using Intel’s core graphics, effectively giving it a significant boost while still retaining the attractive £400 price point.

 FEB